nixworks/public/news/2006/05/29/index.md

 ##### Italian municipal elections
 ### [ In the Italian municipal elections, centre-left incumbent mayors Walter Veltroni, Sergio Chiamparino and Rosa Russo Iervolino lead in Rome, Turin and Naples, respectively.
 In the regional election of Sicily, incumbent president Salvatore Cuffaro of the House of Freedoms leads over Rita Borsellino. ](/news/2006/05/29/in-the-italian-municipal-elections-centre-left-incumbent-mayors-walter-veltroni-sergio-chiamparino-and-rosa-russo-iervolino-lead-in-rome.md)
-_Context: Rita Borsellino, Walter Veltroni, Naples, Sergio Chiamparino, Salvatore Cuffaro, regional election of Sicily, Turin, House of Freedoms, Rosa Russo Iervolino, Italian municipal elections, Rome, Italy_
+_Context: House of Freedoms, Salvatore Cuffaro, Rosa Russo Iervolino, Rita Borsellino, regional election of Sicily, Rome, Italy, Turin, Italian municipal elections, Naples, Walter Veltroni, Sergio Chiamparino_

 ##### Kabul
 ### [ In Kabul, Afghanistan, thousands demonstrate against the United States after several civilians were killed in a car accident in which 3 US humvees collided with a traffic jam. ](/news/2006/05/29/in-kabul-afghanistan-thousands-demonstrate-against-the-united-states-after-several-civilians-were-killed-in-a-car-accident-in-which-3-us.md)